subhylahiri/numpy_linalg_extras/README.md

 Consider the following expression that appeared in my work:
 `$ A = \xi Z Q Z w $`, where `$ Z = (e \xi - W)^{-1} $`

-In Matlab, I can evaluate this with:
+In Matlab, I can compute this with:
 ```matlab
 Zi = ev * xi - W
 A = (xi / Zi) * Q * (Zi \ w);